mikethwolff/ML-Pipeline-NYC-Short-Term-Rental-Prices/README.md

-# Build an ML Pipeline for Short-Term Rental Prices in NYC
+# Machine Learning Pipeline for Short-Term Rental Prices in NYC

 ML DevOps project: Imagine you are working for a property management company renting rooms and properties for short periods of time on various rental platforms.
 Estimate the typical price for a given property based on the price of similar properties.
 New data is received in bulk every week.
 The model needs to be retrained with the same cadence, necessitating an end-to-end pipeline that can be reused.